 This site is also very protected form the Alisios wind and is definitely out of the reach of the moist sea breeze.

-Thermals are wide with strong cores (+5 over the peaks and +2 in the valley).
+Thermals are wide with lovely cores (+5 over the peaks and +2 in the valley).

 There are amazing XC possibilities.
-The Central Range travels WNW entering Haiti.
-This flight would be the continuation of the XCs started in Azua (look at the map).
-If we ever get to join them, then we would have a 120 km flight in a Caribbean island...
+The Central Range runs WNW entering Haiti.
+This flight would be the continuation of the XC started in Azua (look at the map).
+If we ever get to join them, then we would have a 130 km flight in a Caribbean island...
 Should I say anything else?

-Oh yes, just one thing more... there are great triangle possibilities too because wind blows mild from E and there is a lot of activity over the valley.
+Oh yes, just one more thing... there are great triangle possibilities too because wind blows mildly from E and there is a lot of activity over the valley.
+Plus, cloudbase is often above 3000 m !

 Alto del Guayabo

 Location: The takeoff is on top of a tourist town called Jarabacoa, about 2 h 30 m NNW from Santo Domingo.
-A four-wheel drive vehicle is needed, otherwise the 10 m walk could turn into a 25 m one.
+A four-wheel drive vehicle is needed, otherwise the 10 m hike would turn into a 25 m one.

-Description: Jarabacoa is a tourist town located in a very nice valley in the Central Range, about 400 m ASL.
-Near by peaks exceed 1700 m ASL.
-The takeoff heads N, to the valley and the range where it is located runs ESE-WNW.
+Description: Jarabacoa is a tourist town located in a very nice valley in the Central Range, about 450 m ASL.
+Nearby peaks exceed 1700 m ASL.
+The takeoff heads N, to the valley and the range where it is located runs WNW.
 To the S, we see beautiful hills and mountains getting higher and higher.

 Conditions and flight: